zino-hofmann/graphql-flutter/packages/graphql/CANCELLATION_USAGE.md

 ## Important Notes

 1. **Disposing CancellationTokens**: When using `CancellationToken` directly, remember to call `dispose()` when you're done with it to clean up resources.

 2. **Convenience Methods**: The `queryCancellable` and `mutateCancellable` methods automatically create and manage `CancellationToken` instances for you.

 3. **Error Handling**: Cancelled operations will complete with an `OperationException` containing a `CancelledException` as the `linkException`.

-4. **Network Cleanup**: Cancelling an operation will attempt to cancel the underlying network request, but depending on the transport layer and server, the request may still complete on the server side.
+4. **Network Cleanup**: Cancelling an operation will abort the underlying HTTP request.
+The `HttpLink` provided by this package supports true network cancellation on both IO (using `dart:io` `HttpClient.abort()`) and Web platforms (using `XMLHttpRequest.abort()`).
+In Chrome DevTools, you will see cancelled requests show as "(canceled)" in the Network tab.
+Note: If you provide a custom `http.Client` to `HttpLink`, cancellation may not work unless your client supports it.

 5. **Cache Updates**: Cancelled operations will not update the cache with any results they may have received before cancellation.